cosmos/sdk-tutorials/academy/4-my-own-chain/migration.md

 ## v1 to v2 leaderboard migration helper

 You could decide to build the leaderboard as the player stats list is being built, mimicking the regular operation of your v2 checkers blockchain.
 Unfortunately, that would entail a lot of array sorting for what are just intermediate player stats.
-Instead build the v2 genesis leaderboard only after all player stats have been gathered.
+Instead, build the v2 genesis leaderboard only after all player stats have been gathered.

 In practice you add _k_ new `winningPlayerParsed` to the array, sort it, clip it to 100, and repeat.
 What constitutes a good _k_ value should be dictated by testing and performance measurements.
-For now you can use 200.
-So prepare a new file to encapsulate these v1-to-v2-only operations:
+For now use 200.
+Prepare a new file to encapsulate these v1-to-v2-only operations:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/x/checkers/migrations/v1tov2/leaderboard_builder.go#L9-L12]
 const (